FLAIR-THU/VFLAIR/README.md

  ![Framework Structure](usage_guidance/figures/pipeline.png)

-The VFLAIR framework mainly consists of 4 functional modules: Config Module, Load Module, Train & Evaluate Module and Metrics Module.
+The VFLAIR framework is structured around four key functional modules:

-- **Config Module** is used to enter configuration parameters defining a VFL task
+- **Config Module:** Used for entering configuration parameters that define a VFL task.
-- **Load Module** serves as a converter to load configurations into actual code behaviour, and is responsible for the initialization of datasets and parties(basic units of VFL task).
+- **Load Module:** Serves as a converter to translate configurations into actual code behavior.
+It is responsible for initializing datasets and parties (basic units of a VFL task).
-- **Train & Evaluation Module** carries out the final VFL training and model evaluation, along with user-defined attack/defense methods and communication protocols.
+- **Train & Evaluation Module:** Executes the final VFL training and model evaluation.
+It also incorporates user-defined attack/defense methods and communication protocols.
-- **Metrics Module** finally convert the raw experiment results into higher-level metrcis like DCS for benchmark.
+- **Metrics Module:** Converts raw experiment results into higher-level metrics such as DCS for benchmarking.

 <!--
 ```
 VFLAIR